 What time will the eclipse be in Iceland?

-The 2026 solar eclipse in Iceland will take place in the late afternoon on Wednesday, August 12.
+The Iceland 2026 eclipse will take place in the late afternoon of Wednesday, August 12.
 It will begin around 16:47 GMT (4:47 PM) with a partial phase, reach total darkness at about 17:48 GMT (5:48 PM) in areas within the way of totality, and finish by about 18:47 GMT (6:47 PM).
 The exact times can vary depending on your location in Iceland.

-How long will the totality be in Iceland in 2026?
+How long will totality be in Iceland in 2026?

 In sum, it will be completely dark in Iceland for about 6 minutes and 48 seconds altogether.
 This is because the eclipse will pass over the island in a narrow band where you can experience total darkness.